10 Sectional Sofa Ideas That Show Why This Seating Style Works in Every Living Room (Even the Small Ones)

 (Image credit: Future / Matthew Williams)

-'In larger spaces it’s a good idea to consider positioning sectionals in the centre of the room to anchor the space and zone that area to make it a socialising focal point and hub of conversation without being closed off,' says Charu Ghandi, founder of design studio Elicyon
+"In larger spaces, it's a good idea to consider positioning sectionals in the center of the room to anchor the space and zone that area to make it a socializing focal point and hub or conversation, without being closed off," says Charu Ghandi, founder of design studio Elicyon.
+"This gives the illusion of a more open-plan space that invites guests to the center, while still being able to branch off into other areas of the room."

 3. Create a cosy reading corner or snug